cjmeeks/elm-calendar/README.md

   * consider just having a formatter or function
 * Look into how to move day content forward and backward a month
 * make a simple example and fully featured example
+* redo the grid system with a overall grid then a just daycontent grid
 * finish readme

 ## Example